vivi/SecureValueRecovery2/paper_experiments/README.md

 # System setup
 Due to the overhead and costs in setting up another staging cluster distributed across multiple enclave types and replica clusters within each enclave type (and making this available to those external to Signal), the machine that the artifact committee has access to is slightly different from what is deployed on staging at Signal (graphs/numbers the paper reports):

-- The artifact machine has 3 nitro enclaves and 3 SGX simulation-mode enclaves, all on the same machine.
-The system has been prefilled with 10M users.
+- The artifact machine has 3 nitro enclaves and 3 SGX simulation-mode enclaves, all on the same machine.wThe system has been prefilled with 1M users.
 - The paper’s experimental setup hits what is deployed on staging at Signal (3 Nitro enclaves, 3 SGX enclaves, 3 AMD SEV-SNP enclaves, all geographically distributed across different datacenters)

 We believe that the artifact machine’s setup, though not identical to the setup reported in the paper, is still sufficient to faithfully reproduce the main results in the paper.